Lex-2008/sudo-requires-passwords/README.md

 ---------------

 > While this module tries its best,
-> it can't guarantee a protection against
+> it can't guarantee protection against
-> a malitious sysadmin.
+> a malicious sysadmin.
 > They can always `chomd u+s` a copy of bash,
 > or replace `sudo` binary with their own copy,
 > or configure it to use a different security policy plugin,